Are you worried that your website is losing traffic?

 One of the worst-case scenarios we see as SEO’s are the cases of botched site migrations.
 The SEO migration process can be complex/high-risk, requiring close attention & QA.
 Redirects in particular are a common issue with migration projects.
 If there is a problem with your redirects, your traffic might be suffering as a consequence.
 (Don’t forget to redirect www, non-www, http, and https URLs!)

 Canonical tags tell search engines which pages are original sources of content, and therefore what pages are worthy of indexing.
 If you accidentally point your canonical tags to the wrong URLs…. bad things happen.
+For example, if you rely on canonicals for filter views not to be indexed, then you should take a look at the best practices for faceted navigation for e-commerce websites.

 When implemented incorrectly robots.txt & meta robots tags can also cause traffic losses on your website, since you are stopping search engines from accessing important content.
 Learn more about common issues for crawling & indexing websites.